dhellmann/pymotw-3/source/argparse/index.rst

 Advanced Argument Processing
 ============================

-The examples so far have shown simple boolean flags, options with string or numerical arguments, and positional arguments.
+The examples so far have shown simple Boolean flags, options with string or numerical arguments, and positional arguments.
 :mod:`argparse` also supports sophisticated argument specification for variable-length argument list, enumerations, and constant values.